simonwalo/meaning_of_work/README.md

 The Meaning of Work
 =================
 Code associated with my paper on the Meaning of Work.
-The full paper can be found here when the paper is published.
+Preprint available here: https://osf.io/preprints/socarxiv/pxj7m/

 ## Instructions
 <i>Load data</i>